1917 |

 wheels and for the 6 wheel model there was now

 the choice between 12 pin-wheels.
-Also the number
+Also, the

-different machine was the CX-52.
-A separate
+slightly different machine was the CX-52.
+A

-keyboard attachment was available under the name
+separate keyboard attachment was available under

-designated BC-52.
-Some versions had a punched
+keyboard was designated BC-52.
+Some versions had

-was widely used until the 1990's.
+world and was widely used until the 1990's.
 [1] [2] [3] [4] [Simulator] |

 |